 Who Did It? (boxed set) by Ohara Hale

-If you like potty humor, and I do, these short board books are must-owns!
+If your kids like potty humor, these short board books are some of the funniest books for sure!
 The titles are: Who Sneezed?
 Who Burped?
 Who Farted?
 Who Peed?
 Who Pooped?
 Curious kids observe each two-page spread filled with talking (and pooping, peeing, burping) animal characters.
 I LOVE these interactive and kid-friendly board books.

 Unicorn Thinks He’s Pretty Great by Bob Shea